gambort/Lieb-Response-Inversion-psi4/README.md

 The main code is Invert-Lieb, which can (in theory) invert a HF density (for testing purposes) or CCSD density (--CCSD tag) for any molecule psi4 can converge.
-The default options seem to work pretty well most of the time.
+The default options seem to work pretty well except in cases of high symmetry.

 Run as: